khairulhasanmd/OpenBBTerminal/website/content/sdk/guides/basics/index.md

 title: Basics
 sidebar_position: 1
 description: The OpenBB SDK is a modern investment research platform for everyone.
 It is a Software Development Kit that allows you to access all the data and tools you need to make better investment decisions.
-keywords: [basics, installation, commands, menus, your own data, introduction, openbb terminal, explanation, basic usage, usage, how to, openbb sdk]
+keywords: [basics, installation, commands, menus, your own data, introduction, Finance Analysis, explanation, basic usage, usage, how to, openbb sdk]
 ---
 ### Importing the SDK

 Now that you have the SDK installed, the first step is to import the OpenBB SDK in your preferred code editor.
-Nearly everything required to interact with any function from the OpenBB Terminal gets imported in one line.
+Nearly everything required to interact with any function from the Finance Analysis gets imported in one line.
 Begin a Python script or Notebook file with:

 ```python
 from openbb_terminal.sdk import openbb